 As mentioned earlier, everyone’s settings can differ as we all have different computers, monitors, designs, heat presses, and sublimation blanks used.
 It is a good idea to test print and press until you have your desired outcome.

 The image below shows the actual pressed coasters using different print settings.

 We printed and pressed several sublimation prints until we found what worked for us.
 We used the George Knight DK20S Heat Press for this test but you can also use different types of heat presses for shirts.

-The final pressed results we aimed for needed to be close to our previously pressed sublimation blanks.
+The final pressed results we aimed for needed to be close to our what our computer screen showed.

 Mac Print Settings for ET-2800 ET-2803 Sublimation Printer

 Our recommended printer settings for the Converted ET-2803 using Cyclone Ink printing from a Mac desktop or laptop is as follows: